When it comes to Website marketing, AdWords can be one of the best ways to generate clients for a business.

 However, if you have no experience with AdWords, it can be tough figuring out how you're going to get results with the platform.

 Luckily, there are some proven steps you can follow that will help you create a successful AdWords Campaign.

 In fact, if you keep reading, you'll discover 8 tips you can put into action right now, to create and maintain profitable AdWords campaigns throughout 2018.

 If you want your AdWords campaigns to produce the best return on investment possible, you need to think about creating a funnel.
 A funnel is simply a process that allows you to turn a stranger, into a customer.

 A funnel will help produce better results, than if you sent people to a page that asked them to buy something straight away.
 That is because you've taken the time to develop a relationship.

 Perhaps the easiest way to create a funnel is with the help of email marketing.
 You can set this up by having people sent to a landing page, that asks people for their email address.
 By providing their email address, the people who click your ad will be given something in return.

 What you provide, is going to depend on your industry.
 You might provide a free eBook that helps the person solve a problem.
-You could provide a free trial of your software if that's what you're trying to generate sales for.
+If you are a talented writer, this isn't as difficult as it sounds - just follow the 9 steps on how to publish an ebook.
+You could also provide a free trial of your software if that's what you're trying to generate sales for.

 2. Work on Split Testing